 Me: Do you want another beer Jack?

-Jack (giving me a dismissive wave): I don’t know anyone named Dan.
+Jack: (giving me a dismissive wave): I don’t know anyone named Dan.

-Jack: His last name isn’t White.
+Jack: (looking at Dan suspiciously) His last name isn’t White.

-Me: I didn’t say it was.
+Me: I didn’t say his name was white.

-Jack: Then why would someone named Dan White, want to buy me a beer?
+Jack: Then why would someone named Dan White want to buy me a beer?